Vascular injuries - Neck

 • Near hanging with anoxic brain injury

-• Seat belt inj. with significant swelling, pain or Δ mentation
+• Seat belt inj. w. significant swelling, pain or Δ mentation

 • TBI with thoracic injury